sceckert/IntroDHSpring2021/_week9/topic-modeling-set-up-instructions.md

 Now restart your PowerShell.
 To test whether java is installed, run the command `javac`  in the PowerShell.
 If you get a list of options, then you’ve installed the JDK properly.
 If it says the command is not recognized, then you don’t have it yet.

-### For Linnux/Chromebooks
+### For Linux/Chromebooks
-o set up the JAVA_HOME environment variable on a Linux machine or a Chrome computer running Linux, you can run the following on the command line.
+To set up the JAVA_HOME environment variable on a Linux machine or a Chrome computer running Linux, you can run the following on the command line.
 The line of code adds your JAVA_HOME variable to a file called “bashrc”, which is where environment variables are stored.

 Make sure to change /fill-in-the-path/to/your-java_installation to the file path where your JDK actually exists below: